 About 95% of smokers start before age 21.
 Every day, nationwide, nearly 1,900 kids smoke their first cigarette, and in Nevada, 800 kids become daily smokers every year.
 And one-third of them will die prematurely as a result.
 Tobacco use results in more than 480,000 deaths as a result of cigarette smoking or exposure to secondhand smoke.

 Increasing the tobacco age to 21 will help to prevent young people from ever starting to smoke and to reduce the deaths, disease and health care costs caused by tobacco use.

 Although youth cigarette use has decreased, this decline is now being offset by increases in other products like electronic vaping products – which is creating a new generation of Nevadans who are at risk of nicotine addiction.

 A report by the Institute of Medicine (IOM) strongly concluded that raising the tobacco age at the national level would significantly reduce the number of adolescents and young adults who start smoking and reduce smoking-related deaths.
 According to the modeling conducted by IOM, the age group that will see the largest decrease in initiation rates by raising the minimum age of legal access to 21 will be youth ages 15-17.
 Currently, more than 1 in 5 (21.4%) Nevada high school youth currently use some kind of tobacco product (cigarettes, cigars, chew, or e-cigarettes).
-Increasing the age from 18 to 21 has the ability to decrease youth usage in our community and nationwide.
+Increasing the age to 21 has the ability to decrease youth usage in our community and nationwide.

 Proper tobacco retailer point-of-sale signage is REQUIRED because it will communicate and inform customers about the minimum sales age law and remind employees to verify age before making the sale of tobacco products.